bruceravel/demeter/documents/SinglePage/_sources/help.txt

 using Linux and Firefox.
 Presumably, similar solutions exist for other browsers.)

-This is an good overview of XAS:
+These are good overviews of XAS:

 .. bibliography:: singlefile.bib
-   :filter: author % "Kelly"
+   :filter: author % "Kelly" or author % "Newville"
    :list: bullet

 Scott Calvin's book *XAFS for Everyone* is my favorite XAFS textbook.